ngandrass/moodle-quiz-archive-worker/README.md

 [quiz_archiver](https://github.com/ngandrass/moodle-quiz_archiver).

 This application processes quiz archive jobs.
-It renders Moodle quiz attempts inside a headless webbrowser and exports them to PDFs and HTMLs.
+It renders Moodle quiz attempts inside a headless webbrowser and exports them to PDFs and HTMLs, including full MathJax formulas and other complex elements that require JS processing.
 Moodle backups can optionally be included in the generated archive.
 The checksum for each file within the archive as well as the checksum of the archive itself is calculated to allow integrity checks.

 # Installation